Physical Science Solution Very Short Answer Type:

 Question 15.
 What is mist?

-Answer: Aerosol formed by suspension of liquid particles (water, acid, etc.) in air.
+Answer: Aerosol is formed by the suspension of liquid particles (water, acid, etc.) in air.

 Wbbse Physical Science And Environment Class 9 Solutions